|

 feasibility including expected return on investment and payback periods; the

-effects of seasonality on cash flow; and the strategic feasibility of the
+effects of seasonality on cash flow; and the strategic feasibility of the concept

-offerings to be highly attractive, two to be feasible, one to be marginal,
+be highly attractive, two to be feasible, one to be marginal, one to be very

-one to be very risky, and the overall venture, modified to reduce or
+risky, and the overall venture, modified to reduce or eliminate the unattractive

-eliminate the unattractive offerings, to be of moderate attractiveness.
-The
+offerings, to be of moderate attractiveness.
+The group launched the one most

 |

-Example: For what became the University
+Client Example: For what

-of California Mondavi Performing Arts Center, Lincoln Center West as it is
+became the University of California Mondavi Performing Arts Center, Lincoln

-often called, the university needed a market feasibility analysis to
+Center West as it is often called, the university needed a market feasibility

-analysis involved formal surveying and analysis of the general public and of
+involved formal surveying and analysis of the general public and of

-boundaries, future market size, and optimum capacity for the new Performing
+boundaries, future market size, and optimum capacity for the new performing

 |